 How do students get information they need while at the festival?

 GMCMF utilizes email heavily during the festival to disperse information and communicate with students and faculty.
 Please be sure you have access to the email account used on your GMCMF application during the entire festival, either on a smartphone or laptop.

-Our resident staff maintains an office in the Dion Family Student Center; all students and families will be given contact email addresses and phone numbers they may use.
+Our resident staff maintains a festival office on campus; all students and families will be given contact email addresses and phone numbers they may use.

 Each student will be scheduled for six lessons, and each chamber ensemble will be scheduled for six coachings.
 By late Sunday evening of each week, students should be able to view their teacher's and coach's schedules to find scheduled times and locations for the coming week.

 Updated bulletin boards are maintained in two locations: in the lounge area in the Dion Family Student Center, and in the lobby of the McCarthy Arts Center (music building).
 Faculty teaching schedules and locations, a sign-out list for those leaving campus, blank forms needed to request a pianist or an opportunity to perform, information about shopping or recreational trips, and general information needed by students will be available on the Festival office bulletin board.
 Faculty teaching schedules are duplicated on the Music Building bulletin board, and are also sent to students by email.